jaegertracing/documentation/content/docs/next-release/features.md

 using Zipkin libraries, you do not have to rewrite all that code.
 Jaeger provides backwards compatibility with Zipkin by accepting spans in Zipkin formats (Thrift, JSON v1/v2 and Protobuf) over HTTP.
 Switching from Zipkin backend is just a matter of routing the traffic from Zipkin libraries to the Jaeger backend.

+## Topology

+In production, the Dependencies from `System Architecture` is based on service data which stored in Cassandra or Elasticsearch, while `Deep Dependency Graph` only read trace data by the search result.
+The main differences between them are:

+System Architecture view:
+  * is built from one-hop connections between services.
+E.g. A - B - C implies that A and B, and B and C are connected, but says nothing about A and C
+  * The graph is displayed for all services in the system at once
+  * Only takes into accounts services, not their specific endpoints

+Deep Dependency Graph:
+  * is built with transitive knowledge of end to end flows through the system.
+You can mouse over a particular edge in the graph and see all call paths passing through it
+  * is build on the notion of a "focal service" for which the graph is rendered, meaning that paths through the system not passing through the focal service are not displayed
+  * is build at the level if individual endpoints (although service-only view is also supported)